Rotating BTZ-like black hole and central charges in Einstein-bumblebee gravity: Einstein-bumblebee gravity in 3-dimensional spacetime

 In the bumblebee gravity model, one introduces the bumblebee vector field $B_{\mu}$ which has a nonzero vacuum expectation value, to lead a spontaneous Lorentz symmetry breaking in the gravitational sector via a given potential.
 In the three dimensional spacetime, the action of Einstein-bumblebee gravity is \cite{ding2021},

-where $R$ is Ricci scalar and $\Lambda$ is the cosmological constant. $\kappa=4\pi G/c^4$ for the three dimensions, where $G$ is the Newtonian constant.
+where $R$ is Ricci scalar and $\Lambda$ is the negative cosmological constant. $\kappa=4\pi G/c^4$ for the three dimensions, where $G$ is the Newtonian constant.

 The coupling constant $\varrho$ dominates the non-minimal gravity interaction to bumblebee field $B_\mu$.
 The term $\mathcal{L}_M$ represents possible interactions with matter or external currents.
 The constant $b$ is a real positive constant.
-The potential $V(B_\mu B^{\mu}\mp b^2)$ triggers Lorentz and/or $CPT$ (charge, parity and time) violation.
-It gives a nonzero vacuum expectation value (VEV) for bumblebee field $B_{\mu}$ indicating that the vacuum of this model obtains a prior direction in the spacetime.
-This potential has a minimum at $B^{\mu}B_{\mu}\pm b^2=0$ and $V'(b_{\mu}b^{\mu})=0$ to ensure the destroying the $U(1)$ symmetry, where the field $B_{\mu}$ acquires a nonzero VEV, $\langle B^{\mu}\rangle= b^{\mu}$.
+The potential $V(B_\mu B^{\mu}\pm b^2)$ triggers Lorentz and/or $CPT$ (charge, parity and time) violation.
+It gives a nonzero vacuum expectation value (VEV) for bumblebee field $B_{\mu}$, $\langle B^{\mu}\rangle= b^{\mu}$, indicating that the vacuum of this model obtains a prior direction in the spacetime.
+The two classes of the potentials have been investigated in Ref. \cite{bluhm2008}, i.e., the smooth functionals and Lagrange-multiplier functionals.
 Another vector $b^{\mu}$ is a function of the spacetime coordinates and has a constant value $b_{\mu}b^{\mu}=\mp b^2$, where $\pm$ signs mean that $b^{\mu}$ is timelike or spacelike, respectively.
 The bumblebee field strength is

 This antisymmetry of $B_{\mu\nu}$ implies the constraint \cite{bluhm}

 Varying the action (\ref{action}) with respect to the metric yields the gravitational field equations

 where $G_{\mu\nu}=R_{\mu\nu}-g_{\mu\nu}R/2$, and the bumblebee energy momentum tensor $T_{\mu\nu}^B$ is